pcarbonn/xmtlib/README.md

 and to simplify the resulting expression using the known interpretation of `Edge`.
 This also does not scale well, unless sophisticated grounding algorithms are used.

-Another benefit is that it is possible for xmt-lib to directly read data in a sqlite database, using `(x-sq`.
+Another benefit is that it is possible for xmt-lib to directly read data in a sqlite database, using `(x-sql`.

 # Rust API interface